FlorinAndrei/nsphere/README.md

 ### Limits

 After all optimizations, the main bottleneck is memory.
 All math is done in Numpy / Cupy arrays that use most of the available system / GPU RAM, vectorized and parallel, for the greatest speed possible.
 The current code runs well on 12 CPUs and 16 GB of RAM, or on a Turing class GPU (GTX 1660 Ti) with 6 GB of memory.
-It does not (yet) adapt to different memory sizes or numbers of CPU - you would need to tweak variables such as `points` and `d_max`.
+It does not (yet) adapt to different memory sizes or numbers of CPU - if you run out of memory you would need to tweak variables such as `points` and `pointloops`.
+Keep the memory full; more memory uage means greater speed; but keep it below 100%, or else it will crash.

+Some kind of memory management system needs to be implemented, obviously.